 Across the herbaceous border and through the iron gates, you can glimpse of an area known simply as Grandmother’s Garden.
 In spring this area is dappled with Daffodils and by the beginning of summer is awash with the alluring scent of Pheasant Eye Narcissi.

 Spring and Summer in The Old Kitchen Garden are really quite beautiful.
 Lined with apple and plum trees which blossom sensationally in the spring, the Old Kitchen Garden was replanted by Lady Camoys in 1980.

 A talented plantswoman, it is Lady Camoys’s passion and keen eye for detail that have shaped this romantic, beautifully planned garden.
 Dazzling displays of May-flowering irises, June-blooming peonies and heritage roses create a timeless beauty.

-Wandering through the Arboretum you will meet mature and young trees alike - our young nut trees and long hazelnut avenue were planted in wake of the great storm of 1991.
+Wandering through the Ladies Walk you will meet mature and young trees alike - our young nut trees and long hazelnut avenue were planted in wake of the great storm of 1991.
 The malus, mulberries and ornamental cherries are under-planted with dapples of primroses and narcissi, splashing colour onto the landscape – a majestic sight in the spring when the cherry-blossoms fall.